MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/devcon-resources.md

 ---
 title: DevCon Resources
 description: Lists the resources allocated to the specified devices.
 Resources are assignable and addressable bus paths, such as DMA channels, I/O ports, IRQ, and memory addresses.
-Valid on local and remote computers.
 keywords:
 - DevCon Resources Driver Development Tools
 topic_type: